 Everyone agrees that breast implants are not lifelong devices.
 In fact, about half of reconstruction patients have their implants removed within 8-10 years.
 Even more women have leaking implants or other problems that require removal, but are reluctant to undergo surgery again.
 Those women were not counted by the companies that did the research.

-There are two manufacturers that make breast implants in the U.S, and both got FDA approval to sell their silicone implants on the condition that they conduct 10-year studies on more than 40,000 women with implants.
-One company, Mentor, is doing a very poor job and that is why in August 2011 consumer advocates and public health experts asked the FDA to rescind approval of Mentor silicone gel breast implants.
+The first two manufacturers that got FDA approval to sell their silicone implants did so on the condition that they conduct 10-year studies on more than 40,000 women with implants.
+One company, Mentor, did such a poor job that in August 2011 consumer advocates and public health experts asked the FDA to rescind approval of Mentor silicone gel breast implants.
 Mentor started their study of 40,000 women but within 3 years they lost track of 79% of their patients.
 In comparison, Allergan lost track of just over 25% of their reconstruction patients in the first two years.

 When so many patients drop out of a study, it raises a lot of questions.
 Did the companies lose track of the patients because the patients did not stay in touch with their surgeon?
 Did patients stop going to the doctor because their implants were removed?
 Did they drop out of the study because they died or got very sick, or because they were so happy with their implants and their lives that they didn’t want to be bothered going back to the plastic surgeon or filling out questionnaires?
 Patients tell our organization that plastic surgeons are very enthusiastic about staying in touch with patients who are satisfied, but not with patients who are having problems.
 Some patients report being “fired” by their doctors, who let them know they are no longer welcome!
 When that happens, the research findings are biased and don’t provide accurate information about safety.

 Another problem with the studies is that most did not ask about many of the complications that women with leaking implants tell us about.
-For example, in August 2011, women who got their breast implants in the last few years told the FDA that they suffered from joint pain, hair loss, memory loss, and other autoimmune symptoms.
+For example, women with breast implants report that they suffer from joint pain, hair loss, memory loss, and other autoimmune symptoms.
 Instead, the studies asked women if they had been diagnosed with rare diseases or other types of cancer.
 Most women with implants assumed that the joint pain, memory loss, and fatigue they experience are from getting older, but when their implants were removed they felt younger and healthier than they had in years.

 More Surgery and Other Problems from Implants

 So what does the newest research data show?
-Only the better studies can tell us anything about safety, so we relied on only the few “Core studies” where at least 60% of the patients were followed up for at least 8 years.
-However, if women were taken out of the studies when their implants were removed, these complication rates are lower than they really were.
+Only the better studies can tell us anything about safety, so in this article we are reporting only on the few “Core studies” where at least 60% of the patients were followed up for at least 8 years.
+However, if women were taken out of those studies when their implants were removed, as some women have stated, these reported complication rates are lower than they really were.

 The Allergan Core Study followed 98 reconstruction patients who got implants for the first time.